MagicFoundation/Alcinoe/README.md

 Install Alcinoe
 ---------------

-Alcinoe update a little the original delphi source code.
-You will need to go in [{alcinoe}\Embarcadero\Alexandria\11_2](https://github.com/MagicFoundation/Alcinoe/tree/master/Embarcadero/Alexandria/11_2/) and run [update.bat](https://github.com/MagicFoundation/Alcinoe/tree/master/Embarcadero/Alexandria/11_2/update.bat) to retrieve and patch the original delphi source code.
+If you plan to use FMX (Firemonkey) framework with Alcinoe you will need to patch the original delphi source code.
+To do this you will need to go in [{alcinoe}\Embarcadero\Alexandria\11_2](https://github.com/MagicFoundation/Alcinoe/tree/master/Embarcadero/Alexandria/11_2/) and run [update.bat](https://github.com/MagicFoundation/Alcinoe/tree/master/Embarcadero/Alexandria/11_2/update.bat) to retrieve and patch the original delphi source code.
 The batch file assume that the original source code is located in "c:\Program Files (x86)\Embarcadero\Studio\22.0\source\" and that you have GIT in your path.
-You will need also to include in your project search path all subdirectories located in [{alcinoe}\Embarcadero\Alexandria\11_2](https://github.com/MagicFoundation/Alcinoe/tree/master/Embarcadero/Alexandria/11_2/).
+Later you will need to include in your project search path all subdirectories located in [{alcinoe}\Embarcadero\Alexandria\11_2](https://github.com/MagicFoundation/Alcinoe/tree/master/Embarcadero/Alexandria/11_2/).

-After you will need to run [CompileAll.bat](https://github.com/MagicFoundation/Alcinoe/tree/master/CompileAll.bat) to download the iOS/Android libraries, build the Alcinoe Jars, build the BPL, build all tools located in [{alcinoe}\Tools](https://github.com/MagicFoundation/Alcinoe/tree/master/Tools/) and finally build all demos located in [{alcinoe}\Demos](https://github.com/MagicFoundation/Alcinoe/tree/master/Demos/).
+You will need to run [CompileAll.bat](https://github.com/MagicFoundation/Alcinoe/tree/master/CompileAll.bat) to download the iOS/Android libraries, to build the Alcinoe Jars, to build the BPL, to build all tools located in [{alcinoe}\Tools](https://github.com/MagicFoundation/Alcinoe/tree/master/Tools/) and finally to build all demos located in [{alcinoe}\Demos](https://github.com/MagicFoundation/Alcinoe/tree/master/Demos/).
 NOTE: Some demos use [devexpress](https://www.devexpress.com/)

 If you don't plan to use any Alcinoe visual components at